sanjeevik89/geb-spock-artifactory/README.md

-# Git repo: geb-and-spock-automation-examples
+# geb-and-spock-artifactory-automation
-+ Groovy-based Geb and Spock automation examples.
++ Groovy-based Geb and Spock automation.
 + Please run automation tests responsibly.
 You may use the code provided in this repository only to learn Geb and Spock.
 + Latest Geb Manual is your best source for documentation : __[Latest Geb Manual](http://www.gebish.org/manual/current/)__
 + Licensed under __[the Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)__

-## Running the examples
+## Running the tests

 ### Artifactory login and logout example: